sathomas/jsDataV.is/src/text/ch8/03-vizviews.md

 });
 ```

-The structure looks a little different from the previous views we've created because the Details view itself doesn't actually depend on any of the properties of the Run model.
-(The child views, of course, depend greatly on those properties.)
-The Details view, therefore, doesn't have to listen for changes to the model, so there's nothing to do during initialization.
+Unlike the previous views we've created, this view doesn't have an `initialize` method.
+That's because the Details view doesn't have to listen for changes to the model, so there's nothing to do during initialization.
+In other words, the Details view itself doesn't actually depend on any of the properties of the Run model.
+(The child views, on the other hand, depend greatly on those properties.)

 The `render` method itself first clears out any existing content from its element.
 This line makes it safe to call the `render` method multiple times.
 The next three statements create each of the child views.
 Notice that all of the child views have the same model, which is the model for the Details view as well.
 This capability is the power of the Model/View architecture; one data object—in our case a run—can be presented in many different ways.
 While the `render` method creates each of these child views, it also calls their `render` methods, and it appends the resulting content (their `el` properties) into its own `el`.